DulceMariscal/GeneralizationKids/README.md

 # GeneralizationKids-
-Code to replicate results form Mariscal et al., 2021
+Code to replicate results form Mariscal et al., in prep

 This code depends on SML labtools